satlawa/walter_group_assignment/README.md

 1. To get started please fork this project into your github repository
 2. Clone the forked project from your account into your local environment
 3. Open the notebook `Coding_Assessment_Walter_Group.ipynb` in your local environment using Jupyter Notebook
-4. Solve the challenges, you should be able to finish it with 3-5 hours.
+4. Solve the challenges, you should be able to finish it within 3-5 hours.

 #### PLEASE NOTE